 Rights in relation to automated decision making

-As stated above we do not make any decisions based solely on automated decision making therefore this right does not apply to your data while it is with CCI.
+As stated above we do not make any decisions based solely on automated decision making therefore this right does not apply to your data while it is with CCICM.

 How to exercise your rights or complain